+The aim of these courses is to introduce students to new topics, away from the curriculum, for research, interest or discussion.
 Students will have the opportunity to visit businesses and universities as well as attend guest lectures as part of the programme.
 This can lead to work experience in these areas which is essential for university applications.

 Our students can achieve anything they want to!
 This includes gaining places at our most prestigious institutions.
 The course introduces students to life at Oxford and Cambridge, outlines the opportunities and benefits of attending these universities and challenges the perceptions students may have about them, and the people who study there!

 Our Oxbridge programme begins in Year 10 with Excel programme and continues once students join the Advanced Academy.
-Students with a high number of A* and A grades at GCSE are offered the chance to join the group.
+Students with a high number of level 8 and 9 grades at GCSE are offered the chance to join the group.
 Their academic performance is monitored carefully throughout Year 12 to ensure they are supported to perform to the highest levels.
 After Christmas, students get the chance to visit the two universities on residential visits.

-As part of the wider opportunities offered within Tretherras Advanced Academy, students can get a real experience of life from the other side of the desk!
+As part of the wider opportunities offered within the Sixth Form, students can get a real experience of life from the other side of the desk!
 As well as taking part in professional development meetings, teaching seminars and teaching & learning workshops, our Future Teachers also experience teaching from within the classroom.
 Buddying with outstanding classroom practitioners, Future Teachers students take part in early years, primary, secondary or even further education classes in subjects in which they have strengths and enjoy.
 Working with experienced teachers and younger pupils provides a very real experience of the profession; Future Teachers will learn how to lead groups, model tasks and enthuse young people in their learning.
 This style of teaching practice is recognised by all universities and colleges offering courses in teaching, and can fulfil part of the entry requirements for Bachelor of Education degree courses.